CamillySR/Financial-Dashboard/README.md

 - What is the most common investment horizon?

 - How do investors gather information before investing?
+## Process
+- Verified data for any missing values and anomalies

+- Made sure data is consistent and clean with respect to data type, data format, and values used

+- Based on the project objectives and guiding questions, visualizations were added and the dashboard was structured to clearly present the insights.

+- Developed an interactive filter with open, close, and apply buttons to optimize space and keep the dashboard clean while enabling effective data exploration.

 Financial dashboard project developed in Power BI, focused on analyzing investor profiles.